Tom Richards (footballer)

-Tom Oliver Richards (born 16 October 1994) is an English semi-professional footballer who plays as a left midfielder for Horsham.
+Tom Oliver Richards (born 16 October 1994) is an English semi-professional footballer who is currently a free agent.

 Richards spent his youth career at Fulham and made his senior debut on loan at AFC Wimbledon in 2014.
 He also spent time on loan at Aldershot Town before a permanent move in 2015.
 Richards spent five months in Austria with fourth division side FC Kitzbühel before joining Walton Casuals in 2017.
 He joined Welling United in February 2017.

 Club career

 Fulham

 Richards joined Fulham after a successful six-week trial in 2011, having been spotted playing Sunday league football.
 Adapting from a midfield role to full-back in his first season with the club, he lifted the Under-18s national title in 2012 before retaining the title alongside the Dallas Cup in 2013.

 On 10 July 2013, Richards signed a one-year deal with an option to extend for a further season.
 He joined the Under-21 squad ahead of the 2013–14 season, and after sixteen appearances for the youth side was rewarded with a loan spell in the Football League.

 On 28 February 2014, Richards joined AFC Wimbledon on loan for the remainder of the season.
 He made his professional debut in a 0–0 draw at Fleetwood Town on 1 March.
 Richards made ten appearances for the League Two club before his return to Craven Cottage in May.

 On 21 February 2015, he joined Conference Premier club Aldershot Town on loan for the remainder of the season.
 Richards made his debut in a 3–1 victory over Dover Athletic on 3 March.
 He made nine appearances for the club during his loan spell.